rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    *Copeland*, *NetFlows* and *Bachet* ranking consensus

 In :numref:`rankingConsensusFigure` appears a convincing ranking consensus with four levels of agreement.
-This epistemic fusion of all three *ranking-by-scoring* results delivers indeed a highly correlated preordering with the given outranking digraph (see Line 4 below).
+This epistemic fusion of all three *ranking-by-scoring* results delivers indeed a highly correlated preordering with the given outranking digraph (+0.852, see Line 4 below).

 .. code-block:: pycon
    :linenos: